 WSD sensitivity threshold TH0.

-Assuming that a DTT signal is present at various levels of field strength, Figure 75 (1a) indicates the number of detections that are made by a sensor having a threshold level TH0.
+Assuming that a DTT signal is present at various levels of field strength, Error!
+Reference source not found.
+(1a) indicates the number of detections that are made by a sensor having a threshold level TH0.
 Below TH0, signals may be present, but they are not detected because the threshold TH0 is not low enough: i.e. there may be some ‘false-vacancy-detections’.